 Seized Spindle Motor

-The motor responsible for rotating the data platters at thousands of RPM can physically seize, preventing any movement.
-Common causes include:
+The motor that spins the data platters at high speeds can physically seize, stopping all movement.
+Causes include:

 - Impact Damage: A significant drop or sharp knock can damage the motor bearings or misalign the spindle assembly.
 If your drive has suffered physical impact, visit our article on Dropped Hard Drive Not Working for more information on what to do next.